-Marc L. Brown
+Marc L. Brown Director since 2010

-Mr. Brown has been a member of TroyGould PC, a Los Angeles law firm, since 2000.
-TroyGould PC represents Calavo as legal counsel on various matters.
+Mr. Brown, age 66, has been a member of TroyGould PC, a Los Angeles law firm, since 2000.
+TroyGould PC represents Calavo as legal counsel.
 Mr. Brown brings to the Board of Directors over thirty years of experience counseling numerous public corporations in matters involving mergers and acquisitions, corporate governance, executive compensation, and compliance with the United States securities laws.